bbauska/Coursera-Bootstrap/readme.md

 install Node.js to be accessible by all users that are logged in on the computer.

-And once the installation is complete, let\'s go ahead and verify that Node.js has been installed correctly.
+And once the installation is complete, let&apos;s go ahead and verify that Node.js has been installed correctly.

 Open up a terminal window or a command window and add the prompt, type